 Lawyers for Drug Test Refusal

-Refusing to submit to drug testing at a traffic control is treated as the same criminal offense as refusing a breathalyzer: Article 383 of the Criminal Code, carrying imprisonment of 6 months to 1 year.
-However, drug testing involves different procedures (saliva swabs, physical coordination tests) that create additional grounds for defense.
+Refusing to submit to drug testing at a traffic control is treated as the same criminal offence as refusing a breathalyser: Article 383 of the Criminal Code, carrying imprisonment of 6 months to 1 year.
+However, drug testing involves different procedures (saliva swabs, physical coordination tests) that create additional grounds for defence.

 Testing Procedures